 - Submit at least two photos, one of the dish/item and one with the chef or culinary team with the dish/item.
 (High-quality photos with landscape orientation preferred.)

 Promote your dish by holding an event, tasting, demonstration, or other promotion during the contest period.
 (The week of World Food Day, Oct.
 16, would be a great time for this.)
 Document the promotion with 2-3 images (such as screenshots of social media posts, photos, or marketing materials) and a description of the promotion in the contest entry form.
 Our participant social media guide includes sample posts and images you may use.

 - One complimentary registration and acknowledgment at the 2024 Menus of Change Summit hosted by the Culinary Institute of America.

 - One complimentary registration and acknowledgment at the 2024 CleanMed conference hosted by Health Care Without Harm and Practice Greenhealth.

 - One travel stipend of $1,400 to be used for costs associated with attending either of the conferences.

-- The winner will receive a $100 gift certificate to a local farm-to-table restaurant.
+- $100 gift certificate to a local farm-to-table restaurant.

-- The winning entry and chef will be promoted through the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth’s media channels.
+- Promotion by the Culinary Institute of America, Health Care Without Harm, and Practice Greenhealth.